 As the City of Lawrence works to update the Comprehensive Planning Guide Horizon 2020, now being called Horizon 2040, the Lawrence Board of REALTORS® remains concerned about increasing costs for home owners.
 New mandates on developers to produce a “Community Benefit” at annexation will only further exacerbate housing affordability in Lawrence and Douglas County.
-The Lawrence Board of REALTORS® Governmental Affairs Committee with Governmental Affairs Director Danielle Davey, and Chairperson John Esau, are working hard to communicate the LBOR’s concerns about Housing Affordability in Lawrence & Douglas County.
+The Lawrence Board of REALTORS® Governmental Affairs Committee with Governmental Affairs Director Danielle Davey, are working hard to communicate the LBOR’s concerns about Housing Affordability in Lawrence & Douglas County.

 Click here to read the LBOR White Paper on Housing Affordability in Horizon Plan 2040.